akamai/cli-sandbox/README.md

 `akamai install sandbox`

->**NOTE**: If you do not have the Akamai CLI installed, please visit the official [Akamai CLI page](https://developer.akamai.com/cli) to install the Akamai CLI.
-If you have a mac with brew installed you can do this my simply calling `brew install akamai`

-### Step 2: Creating A Sandbox
+### Step 2: Create a Sandbox

-There are multiple ways to create a sandbox
+There are multiple ways to create a sandbox.
+Use these code samples in this Quick Start section for a few common options.

-**Option A**: To create a sandbox based on hostname present in your Akamai property manager file
+**Option A**: Create a sandbox based on a hostname present in your Akamai Property Manager configuration.

 `akamai sandbox create --hostname www.example.com --name sandbox_for_example.com`

-**Option B**: To create a sandbox based on a property manager file name present on Akamai
+**Option B**: Create a sandbox based on a Property Manager file name present on Akamai.

 `akamai sandbox create --property example_prod_pm --name sandbox_for_example.com`
->**NOTE**: The above command will create a sandbox based on the latest active version of your property manager config on production.
-If you wish to specify a particular version then use the command below
+>**NOTE**: The above command will create a sandbox based on the latest active version of your Property Manager configuration on production.
+Use the command below to specify a particular version.
 > `akamai sandbox create --property example_prod_pm:42 --name sandbox_for_example.com`

-While creating the sandbox based on a property the CLI will automatically scan the property manager file and detect all the origins defined in the file and asks you if you wish to have the sandbox request go directly to these origins.
-If you choose "yes" then the sandbox client will pass all the requests directly to the origin as defined in your property manager config.
-Below is an example of how the auto scan works
+While creating the sandbox based on a property, the CLI will automatically scan the Property Manager file and detect all the origins defined in the file and ask you if you wish to have the sandbox request go directly to these origins.
+If you choose "yes" then the sandbox client will pass all the requests directly to the origin as defined in your Property Manager configuration.
+Below is an example of how the auto scan works:
 ```
 my_laptop:~ username$ akamai sandbox create --property www.example.com:5 --name sandbox_for_example.com --requesthostnames localhost,www.example.com
 building origin list